peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved Issues

 - Fixed `amd-smi set --power-cap` rejecting the minimum allowed value.
-  - The lower bound is now inclusive, so setting the power cap to the exact minimum of the reported range (e.g. `210` when the range is 210-300W) succeeds instead of failing validation, matching the inclusive range shown in the error message.
+  - The lower bound is now inclusive, so setting the power cap to the exact minimum of the reported range (for example, `210` when the range is 210-300W) succeeds instead of failing validation, matching the inclusive range shown in the error message.

 - Corrected invalid AMD SMI status-code names in exception messages and documentation.
   - Some `AmdSmiLibraryException` messages and API documentation entries were misspelled; they now use the correct `AMDSMI_STATUS_*` names.